Brain2Object: Printing Your Mind from Brain Signals with Spatial Correlation Embedding: The Proposed System

 \subsection{Multi-class Common Spatial Filtering}

-CSP is widely used in BCI field to find spatial filters which can maximize variance between classes on which it is conditioned \cite{meisheri2018multiclass}.
+CSP is widely used in the BCI field to find spatial filters that can maximize the variance between classes \cite{meisheri2018multiclass}.
 It has been successfully used for recognition of movement-related EEG \cite{ramoser2000optimal}.
-CSP was first introduced in binary classification problems but has since been extended to multi-class scenarios \cite{ang2012filter}.
+CSP was first introduced in binary classification problems but has since been extended to multi-class scenarios.
 In this paper, we adopt the one-vs-others strategy for multi-class CSP analysis.
-Assume the gathered EEG data can be denoted by $\mathbb{E} = \{\bm{E}_i, i \in 1, 2, \cdots, N\}$ where $N$ denotes the number of samples and each sample $\bm{E}_i \in \mathbb{R}^{M \times L}$ where $M$ denotes the number of EEG channels and $L$ denotes the number of time slices.
-For example, assume the EEG collection equipment contains 64 channels and has a sampling frequency of 260 Hz, then data collected for 1 second can be represented by a 2-dimension matrix $\bm{E}_i \in \mathbb{R}^{64 \times 260}$ where each row denotes one channel and each column denotes one time slice.
-For each specific sample, we first calculate the covariance matrix as \cite{meisheri2018multiclass}

-where $^T$ refers to the transpose operation and $trace()$ denotes the sum of the diagonal values in $\bm{E}_i$.
-The covariance matrix $\bm{C}_i$ presents the correlation between different columns (sampling points) in $\bm{E}_i$.
-In other words, $C_i$ captures the temporal dependencies in the EEG samples.
-Suppose there are overall $K \in \mathbb{R}$ categories correspond to the total number of objects for which EEG data is collected.For each category, the average covariance matrix is computed as

-where $N_k$ denotes the number of distinct samples of the $k$-th category.
-The composite covariance matrix id defined by the sum of each category's covariance matrix
+Please refer more details to \cite{meisheri2018multiclass,ang2012filter}.